Macedonians (ethnic group): World War II and Yugoslav nation-state building

+Post-independence

 Following the collapse of Yugoslavia, the issue of Macedonian identity emerged again.
 Nationalists and governments alike from neighbouring countries, especially Greece and Bulgaria, espouse the view that the Macedonian ethnicity is a modern, artificial creation.
 Such views have been seen by Macedonian historians to represent irredentist motives on Macedonian territory.
 Moreover, some historians point out that all modern nations are recent, politically motivated constructs based on creation "myths", that the creation of Macedonian identity is "no more or less artificial than any other identity", and that, contrary to the claims of Romantic nationalists, modern, territorially bound and mutually exclusive nation-states have little in common with their preceding large territorial or dynastic medieval empires, and any connection between them is tenuous at best.
 In any event, irrespective of shifting political affiliations, the Macedonian Slavs shared in the fortunes of the Byzantine commonwealth and the Rum millet and they can claim them as their heritage.
 Loring Danforth states similarly, the ancient heritage of modern Balkan countries is not "the mutually exclusive property of one specific nation" but "the shared inheritance of all Balkan peoples".

-A more radical and uncompromising strand of Macedonian nationalism has recently emerged called "ancient Macedonism", or "Antiquisation".
+Following the Greek veto on the 21st NATO Summit in 2008, the then ruling party VMRO-DPMNE pursued a policy called "Antiquisation" by its critics.
 Proponents of this view see modern Macedonians as direct descendants of the ancient Macedonians.
 This view faces criticism by academics as it is not supported by archaeology or other historical disciplines and also could marginalize the Macedonian identity.
 Surveys on the effects of the controversial nation-building project Skopje 2014 and on the perceptions of the population of Skopje revealed a high degree of uncertainty regarding the latter's national identity.
 A supplementary national poll showed that there was a great discrepancy between the population's sentiment and the narrative the state sought to promote.